Dreaming381/Latios-Framework/README.md

 [Contributing](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Contributing.md)
 for how to get started.

--   Sovogal – Significant contributions to Kinemation’s Mecanim controller and the Calligraphics module (including the name)
+-   Sovogal – Primary author of Mimic’s Mecanim addon and made significant contributions to the Calligraphics module (including the name)
--   canmom – Android support, Kinemation baking, and build fixes
+-   canmom – Android support, Kinemation baking fixes, and build fixes
 -   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support